-I was asked to participate in a Valentine-themed novella box set scheduled to release in early February of 2016, and even though I had never written a novella before and the only idea I had was to start with gum for some reason, I said sure!
+I was asked to participate in a Valentine-themed novella box set back in 2016, and even though I had never written a novella before and the only idea I had was to start with gum for some reason, I said sure!
 Luckily, the always awesome Serene Heiner gave me the fabulous idea to use my random gum thought by having my MC’s nephew accidentally spit gum in her hair at a ballgame.
-That was the beginning of the craziness, and it just kept going, from the novella that will be part of the “Valentine, Pets & Kisses” box set, to a full length novel that will also be releasing in February of 2016.
+That was the beginning of the craziness, and it just kept going, from the novella to a full length novel that turned into a series.

 The Crazy Girl’s Handbook